quixio/quix-docs/docs/platform/glossary.md

 # Glossary

-The following is a list of definitions to aid understanding of how to work with Quix and streaming data.
+The following is a list of terms useful when working with Quix and streaming data.

 ## APIs

 In addition to the Quix Streams client library, there are several APIs that you can use with Quix.
+See the [API landing page](../apis/index.md).

 ## Binary data